Gotham Acupuncture

 Dr. Jordan Barber is a New York-based Doctor of Acupuncture and Oriental Medicine specializing in pelvic floor dry needling as an adjunct to physical therapy — with a focus on the neuromuscular barriers that slow rehabilitation progress.

 Where Dr. Caron addresses the autonomic and fear-based layer, Dr. Barber focuses on the structural neuromuscular layer — trigger points, guarding patterns, and nerve sensitization that block progress in rehabilitation.
+In complex cases Dr. Caron and Dr. Barber work together to address both the tissue and the nervous system.

 If your patient needs both layers addressed — these are your two referrals.